spmbt/jsConsoleApiReference/README.md

 ## References and explorations of *console*

 * 7 links in the last row of table above
-* <a href="https://hacks.mozilla.org/2014/05/editable-box-model-multiple-selection-sublime-text-keys-much-more-firefox-developer-tools-episode-31/">... + much more – Firefox Developer Tools Episode 31</a> - console stack traces, styled console logs в Fx31.
+* <a href="https://hacks.mozilla.org/2014/05/editable-box-model-multiple-selection-sublime-text-keys-much-more-firefox-developer-tools-episode-31/">... + much more – Firefox Developer Tools Episode 31</a> - console stack traces, styled console logs in Fx31.
 * <a href="https://msdn.microsoft.com/library/gg589530">Using the F12 Tools Console to View Errors and Status</a> (MSDN)
 * <a href="http://habrahabr.ru/post/114483/">Using the console to the full</a> (ru)
 * <a href="http://habrahabr.ru/post/202394/">Javascript debugging with console.table()</a> (ru)
 * <a href="http://habrahabr.ru/post/114483/">Using the console to the full</a> (ru)
 * <a href="http://habrahabr.ru/post/202394/">Javascript debugging with console.table()</a> (ru)
-* <a target="_blank" href="http://habrahabr.ru/post/188066/">FireBug* Console API</a> - describes an detail of implementation, seen in tests of browsers 2013 г (ru);
+* <a target="_blank" href="http://habrahabr.ru/post/188066/">FireBug* Console API</a> - describes an detail of implementation, seen in tests of browsers in 2013 (ru);
 * <a target="_blank" href="http://habrahabr.ru/post/198372/">API of console in Javascript</a> (2013; ru).
 * ...